beaumccartney/CPSC351/mt2-info-sheet.typ

 An *_encoding_* of a standard Turing machine #turing is a string over the alphabet $SigTM = {s,q,0,1,2,3,4,5,6,7,8,9,L,R,Y,N,(,),"(a literal ',')",;}$.

-More generally, encodings are functions that map things to strings e.g. turing machines and input strings to input strings of another turing machine.
+More generally, encodings are functions that map things to strings e.g. Turing machines and input strings to input strings of another Turing machine.

 - $LTM subset.eq SigstarTM$ is the language of encodings of Turing machines.
 - $LTMI subset.eq SigstarTM$ is the language of encodings of Turing machines